NREL/EnergyPlus/design/FY2021/NFP-Fast_gFunc_Calc_cpgfunction.md

 ### Dependencies

-Currently the tool is relying on nlohmann json, boost, BLAS and LAPACK.
+Currently, the tool is relying on nlohmann json and boost.
 The following sections aim to communicate the reasoning behind the use of each dependency and give the current outlook on future dependency.
-There are also requests for input based on the information provided.
-These outlooks are not yet set in stone, though a decisive "code freeze" and a path forward for the August deadline needs to occur in the near future.

 Cpgfunction was originally written making use of Boost and BLAS/LAPACK.
 The BLAS/LAPACK library is based on Fortran code.
-While it is quite easy to make an executable in Linux and Mac environments that combines C++ code with the BLAS/LAPACK library, there are some difficulties with doing this for Windows.
+While it is quite easy to make an executable in Linux and Mac environments that combines C++ code with the BLAS/LAPACK library, there are some difficulties in doing this on Windows.
 Discussions with the EnergyPlus development team have led us to minimize the use of Boost and replace the BLAS/LAPACK with native C++ code.
-Eigen may be used; this has not been decided yet.
+A small portion of Eigen has been introduced to perform an LU decomposition of a system of equations for the g-function.

-The only libraries made use of from boost are asio for the thread pool and math for the gaussian quadrature integration.
-We have therefore reduced the use of Boost substantially.
-The full Boost library contains 14,787 source code files; this has been reduced to 704.
-The full Boost library is 139.9 MiB; the reduced set of files uses 8.6 MiB.
+The only libraries currently made use of from boost are `asio` for the thread pool and `math` for the gaussian quadrature integration.
+The `asio` portion of boost is being replaced by `OpenMP`.
+The Gauss-Kronrod quadrature integration of the finite line source is being replaced with the QUADPACK methodology written in C/C++.

 Three BLAS functions were used (copy, axpy, spmv).
-As of June 28th, copy and axpy have been replaced with native C++ code; conversion of spmv is in progress.
-We plan to replace gesv from LAPACK with either native C++ code or the Eigen library.
+These functions have been replaced with native C++ code.
+The gesv function from LAPACK has been of loaded to the Eigen library.

 #### Nlohmann json

+This dependency is not necessary for EnergyPlus.
+This dependency exists for running unit tests in the `cpgfunctionEP` repository.
+The unit tests will not be built and ran, and neither will this dependency.

 The [single include](https://github.com/nlohmann/json#integration),
 [json.hpp](https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp),